craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 Creation:
 	- 1 Watch spent at 12+ Smithing
 	- Tools with *FORGE*
-	- 1x "Steel Bar" -> 2x Caltrops
+	- 1x "Steel Bar" -> 12x Light Snare

 #### Heavy Snare
-Small, 4 Action Cost (UNPACK > PLACE > PREP I > PREP II)
+Tiny, 4 Action Cost (UNPACK > PLACE > PREP I > PREP II)

 PLACE: You place the Snare in an adjacent space.

 PREP II: You finish preparing the Snare, and it is now Set.

 > While the Heavy Snare is Set, if a creature occupies the space in which you have placed the Heavy Snare, they make an Acrobatics or Stealth Skill Check, their choice.
-If the result is less than 12, they take 2d4 Slashing Damage and you impose the 'Caught' [[Ailment]], and the Heavy Snare is no longer Set.
+If the result is less than 16, they take 2d4 Slashing Damage and you impose the 'Caught' [[Ailment]], and the Heavy Snare is no longer Set.

+Creation:
+	- 1 Watch spent at 12+ Smithing
+	- Tools with *FORGE*
+	- 1x "Steel Bar" -> 4x Heavy Snare

 #### Vial of Acid
 Tiny, 2 Action Cost (UNPACK > THROW or SPLASH)